Black Butterflies: Plot

-The book is well reviewed and nominated for the prestigious APB Award.
+The book is well-reviewed and nominated for the prestigious APB Award.
 Ingrid is able to go to Europe for the first time.
-Before leaving, she visits her father at work to give him the news and ask him to accompany her.
+Before leaving, she visits her father at work to give him the news and asks him to accompany her.
 Her father tells her he wanted to ban her book and only did not do so because his subordinates told him it would cause a scandal.
 Seething with hatred, Abraham brings up Ingrid's promiscuity and denounces his daughter as "a slut".
 Abraham says he never wants to see Ingrid again.

 Ingrid asks Jack to accompany her to Europe, but he says the government would not issue him a passport because of his political views.
 She invites Eugene, and he accepts.
 During the trip, he finds her writing a poem about her love for Jack and is furious.
 He tells her he is returning to South Africa early.
 Ingrid performs another abortion on herself and is hospitalized in Paris.
 The hospital calls her father to ask for permission to conduct electroconvulsive shock therapy.
 He gives his permission.

 After returning to Cape Town, Ingrid is no longer able to write and no longer smiles.
 She goes to Jack's home one night and gives him her AFB medal along with a Walt Whitman poem as a statement of her love for him.
 Even though Jack asks her to move back in with him, Ingrid leaves and takes her life by walking into the ocean.
 Later, a devastated Jack is shown watching from a distance as her body is being recovered.

 The film ends as the camera pans over the sea as a recording of Jack Cope and Uys Krige's English translation of Ingrid Jonker's poem Die Kind is read aloud by Nelson Mandela.
-Text reveals that Mandela read the poem during his first address as President to the South African Parliament after the end of Apartheid.
+The text reveals that Mandela read the poem during his first address as President to the South African Parliament after the end of Apartheid.